Cornerstone of Southern California, Celebrating 40 Years

 Find help: Rehab Southern California

-It can be swallowed or snorted.
+It can be swallowed or snorted, but snorting Molly increases potential health complications.
 As it is in powder form, people are typically snorting molly.
 The negative effects of snorting MDMA are high.
 When a drug comes in powder form, it comes with a higher risk.

 Why Do People Take MDMA?